topfreegames/khan/loadtest/README.md

 ```

 # Operations with clans shared among different load test processes
-Some operations are targeted to a set of clans that should be shared among different processes running a load test.
-This is supposed to test the most common sequence of operations (`updatePlayer`, then `getClan`, then `updateClan`) in its most common use case, which is a number of different clients updating the score of a particular clan within its metadata field.
-Use the file `../config/loadTestSharedClans.yaml` to specify a list of clan public IDs, like this:
+Some operations are targeted to a set of clans that should be shared among different goroutines/sequences of operations.
+One of these operations is supposed to test the most common sequence of requests (`updatePlayer`, then `getClan`, then `updateClan`) in its most common use case, which is a number of different clients updating the score of a particular clan within its metadata field.
+Use the file `../config/loadTestSharedClans.yaml` to specify the list of public IDs for shared clans:

 ```
 clans: